Robinhood vs. E-Trade: Which Is Best for Retail Investing?

 Robinhood edges out E-Trade when it comes to freebies.
-The platform is well known for its commission-free trades, but the feature that entices customers is the free fractional share of stock offered with sign-up.
+The platform is well known for its commission-free trades, but the feature that entices customers is the free share or fractional share of stock offered with sign-up.
 That, combined with investing rewards you can earn with the Robinhood Cash Card, which will be available soon, gives new investors two ways to earn free stock.

-Robinhood also makes it possible for those new to investing to learn about stock trading as they make their first moves.
+Robinhood makes it possible for those new to investing to learn about stock trading as they make their first moves.
 Its “Snacks” financial content and podcast deliver valuable information in a brief format to help users get familiar with the market.